glpi-project/docdev/source/plugins/crontasks.rst

 Register a task
 ^^^^^^^^^^^^^^^

 The plugin must register tasks to make GLPI know about them.
+This is done in the plugin's installer.

 .. code-block:: php